Alexis-Bize/InfiniteMITM/docs/Override-Requests.md

       request: # Used to alter the request
         before: # Used to run various actions before handler execution
           commands: # Used to run desired commands
+            # Each item in the list represents a specific run command
             - run: # Used to define a run command
-              # Will be concatenated into: echo "hello" && echo "world"
+              # Each item in the list represents a run parameter
+              # Output: echo "hello world"
-              - "echo \"hello\"" # Parameter
+              - "echo" # Parameter
-              - "&& echo \"world\"" # Parameter
+              - "\"hello world\"" # Parameter
         body: ":mitm-dir/response/body/file" # URI to the overridden file
         headers: # Override request headers (case insensitive)
           custom-response-header: "customValue"